libetl/coroutines-pooling-client/README.md

 # coroutines-pooling-client
-This is how we can pool several backend calls with the same exact input using kotlin coroutines
+This is how we can pool several backend calls having the same exact input using kotlin coroutines

 ![Screencast](screencast.gif)